tdewolff/minify/README.md

 The JSON minifier only removes whitespace, which is the only thing that can be left out.

+Options:

+- `Precision` number of significant digits to preserve for numbers, `0` means no trimming

 ## SVG

 The SVG minifier uses these minifications: